web-infra-dev/rspack/website/docs/en/contribute/webpack/dependency.md

 import './module';
 ```

 Every import statement will come with a `HarmonyImportSideEffectDependency`, no matter how the specifiers look like.
-The speicifier will be handled by `HarmonyImportSpecifierDendency` below.
+The specifier will be handled by `HarmonyImportSpecifierDependency` below.

 The field `assertions` will be stored if any import assertions exist for later consumption.
 The field `category` will be used as `dependencyType` to resolve modules.